yatheeshraju/testng-docs/docs/index.md

 # Welcome

+>Note : This is not officail documentation .
+Visit [https://testng.org/](https://testng.org/) for official documentation .
+>Its just a stylized version of the official documentation .

 TestNG is a testing framework inspired from JUnit and NUnit but introducing some new functionalities that make it more powerful and easier to use, such as:

 * Annotations.